TylerLandowski/BrainHawk/README.md

 For retrieving any variable (and its type):
 * `GET var`
 * If the variable does not exist, will return "None"
+* Returns the type, followed by a space, followed by the value

 For setting a defined variable:
 * `SET var val`